 Labour leader Ed Miliband welcomed developments in Libya, but also stressed the need to ensure a orderly transition "from popular revolt against Colonel Gaddafi to stable government without him".

 "The best way for Libya to move forward is through a transition led and enforced by the Libyan people that learns the lessons of the past, including Iraq," he said in a statement.

-"The priorities are public order, improved lives for the people of Libya and an inclusive, peaceful settlement led by the Libyan people. "'Degree of humility'
+"The priorities are public order, improved lives for the people of Libya and an inclusive, peaceful settlement led by the Libyan people. "